Designing Coach Maya an AI Coach for Just-in-Time Leadership Support

 early version

-Another challenge was creating a text-based interface that felt distinct from ChatGPT while still leveraging familiar chat patterns for usability.
+We needed a text interface that felt distinct from ChatGPT while still using familiar patterns that reduce friction.

 To strike the balance, I: